amar-gohil/java/core/oop.md

         return a + b;
     }
 ```
-    But Not Valid-----
+    But Not Valid
 ```
     public Integer sum(Integer a, Integer b) throws FileNotFoundException  {
         return a + b;
     }

-    public Integer sum(Integer a, Integer b) throws  IOException{ // Not valid IOException Not extends FileNotFoundException return a + b;
+    public Integer sum(Integer a, Integer b) throws  IOException{ // Not valid return a + b;
     }
 ```
 5. Overriding method can not reduce the access scope of overridden method.
 ```
      protected Integer sum(Integer a, Integer b) {
         return a + b;
     }